ekr/mint/README.md

 it makes sense to integrate this with other libraries.
 Backward compatibility is not an objective.

-We borrow liberally from the [Go TLS library](https://golang.org/pkg/crypto/tls/), especially where TLS 1.3 aligns with earlier TLS versions.
-However, unnecessary parts will be ruthlessly cut off.
+This project builds on top of the [mint TLS 1.3 implementation]() which in turn borrows liberally from the [Go TLS library](https://golang.org/pkg/crypto/tls/), especially where TLS 1.3 aligns with earlier TLS versions.

 ## Quickstart